twang35/MakeItMakeCents/README.md

   * Unfortunately, my preliminary poking around has not found this to be a useful signal for learning.
 * There should be many more signals that I have yet to try or find.
   * ML-based categories of wallets based on trading activity, holdings, profits, etc.
-  * Percentiles based on total value of wallet, total volume of wallet,
+  * Percentiles based on total value of wallet, total volume of wallet.
+  * Trailing 24hr moving average price, 3-day avg, etc.
+  * Trailing average volume?

 ### Ensemble-based confidence intervals